Financial Information, Tuition, Fees, Aid, Scholarships, and Employment

 Vice President for Finance and Administration: Kyle Clark; Assistant Vice President and Controller: Michael Williams; Associate Controller, Office of Student Business Services: John Bembry

-Tuition and fees are collected by the University Controller's Office of Student Business Services.
+Tuition and fees are collected by the Office of Student Business Services in the University Controller's Office.
 Payment of registration fees and tuition detailed below is an integral part of the registration process.
 Academic progress will be stopped and official University documents and services (transcripts, diplomas, registration, etc.) withheld if tuition and fees are not paid within the established time frame listed.

 Tuition Payments and Arrangements.
-The student's user name and password are required to access the Online Account Statement at http://my.fsu.edu (from myFSU Student Portal, click $ Make a Payment).
+The student's user name and password are required to access the Online Account Statement at http://my.fsu.edu (from myFSU Portal, click Student Central, Account Inquiry, $ Make a Payment).
 Tuition and fees are due according to the established deadline at http://studentbusiness.fsu.edu.
 Financial aid is disbursed during the second week of the semester, and as received thereafter.
 We encourage students to submit their third-party agency billings as soon as they have registered for classes.
-All third-party agency billings, departmental billings, FSU employee scholarships, and Veteran's deferments are due by the third day of classes each semester.
-State employee tuition vouchers are due on the fifth day of classes each semester.
+All third-party agency billings, departmental billings, FSU employee scholarships, state employee waivers, and Veteran's deferments are due by the third day of classes each semester.

 Assessment of Fees.
 Fees are established by the Florida State University Board of Trustees and the Florida State Legislature and are subject to change.
 The University will calculate and assess the charges to be settled for fees due based on the fee rates authorized by the Florida State University Board of Trustees and the student's schedule.
 Students should review their Account Summary at http://my.fsu.edu (from myFSU Portal) to verify the accuracy of the charges.
 At the time of payment, students should also review their payment receipt to verify the payment made, any outstanding charges owed, or any outstanding arrangements.
 Credit and debit card payments can be made at http://www.fees.fsu.edu.
 Students who do not pay tuition and fees or make payment arrangements by the established deadline for each term will be assessed a $100.00 late payment fee and may have their course schedule cancelled.